 Plead guilty or no contest; and

-Prosecution of the traffic offense will be postponed for ninety (90) days from your appearance date to all you time to complete the course.
-You are required to attend a driving safety course that has been approved by the Texas Education Agency or a monocycle operator's course approved by the Department of Public Safety.
+Prosecution of the traffic offense will be postponed for ninety (90) days from your appearance date to allow you time to complete the course.
+You are required to attend a driving safety course that has been approved by the Texas Education Agency or a motorcycle operator's course approved by the Department of Public Safety.

 You are eligible to request this course IF you:

 Have not taken a driving safety course for a traffic offense within the last 12 months.